-On June 25, 1950, North Korean troops crossed the 38th Parallel boundary that separates the Korean Peninsula.
+75 years ago, on June 25, 1950, North Korean troops crossed the 38th Parallel boundary that separates the Korean Peninsula.
 When the troops poured into South Korea, they sparked what would be one of history’s most bloody wars, claiming the lives of over three million people, civilian and soldier alike.
 The fighting would come to an end in 1953, but the Korean Peninsula remains divided to this day.

 Brought to the precipice by Cold War machinations, Korea was split in two in 1948.
 Some two years later, the armed conflict would begin with the North Korean troops' advancement.
 With the support of China and the Soviet Union behind North Korea, the United Nations soon felt pressure to contribute armed forces to the southern state.
 Although some 21 countries provided support of some form, the United States provided nearly 90% of the people who would fight on the United Nations' behalf.
-Over 35,000 American troops were killed–and nearly 8,000 remain missing to this day.
+Over 35,000 American troops were killed—and nearly 8,000 remain missing.

 To this day, the Korean War remains one of the least discussed wars despite its incredibly high body count.
 Despite its status as the "Forgotten War", a number of books have been written that explore the brutality of the war.
 Whether memoirs from the battlefield or strategic overviews, these Korean War books capture moving tales of bravery, perseverance, and determination alongside critiques of the political reality of the American entrance into the Korean War.